kyma-project/lifecycle-manager/docs/technical-reference/controllers.md

 [Manifest Controller](../../internal/controller/manifest_controller.go) deals with the reconciliation and installation of data desired through a Manifest CR, a representation of a single module desired in a cluster.
 Since it mainly is a delegation to the [declarative reconciliation library](../../internal/declarative/README.md) with certain [internal implementation additions](../../internal/manifest/README.md), please look at the respective documentation for these parts to understand them more.

+## Purge Controller
+[Purge Controller](../../internal/controller/purge_controller.go) is responsible for handling the forced cleanup of deployed resources in a remote cluster when its Kyma CR is marked for deletion.
+If a Kyma CR has been marked for deletion for longer than the grace period (default is 5 minutes), the controller resolves the remote client for the cluster, retrieves all relevant CRs deployed on the cluster, and removes finalizers, allowing the resources to be garbage collected.
+This ensures that all associated resources are properly purged, maintaining the integrity and cleanliness of the cluster.

 ## Watcher Controller

 [Watcher Controller](../../internal/controller/watcher_controller.go) deals with the update of VirtualService rules derived from the [Watcher CR](../../api/v1beta2/watcher_types.go).
 This is then used to initialize the Watcher CR from the Kyma Controller in each runtime, a small component initialized to propagate changes from the runtime (remote) clusters back to react to changes that can affect the Manifest CR integrity.